Doly02/ipk-proj-2/README.md

 ## Required theory
 In order to use the program correctly and to understand its output, it is necessary to have a certain base of knowledge in your head, which is described in this chapter.
-The chapter also contains examples of the program.
+The chapter also contains examples of the program output for specific protocol.

 ### Packets
 In networking, a packet is a small segment of data divided from a larger message, suitable for transmission over computer networks like the Internet.
 This method allows for the reassembly of the original message by the receiving device.
 Using packets enables the internet to function as a packet-switching network, where data can be sent in small pieces that travel independently over various paths.
 [1]

 Each packet includes a header and a payload.
 The header provides essential information such as the packet's origin, destination, and sequence, which helps the receiving device process and reorder the packets correctly.
-Beyond headers, packets can also have trailers or footers, added by specific network protocols, that contain additional data about the packet.[2]
+Beyond headers, packets can also have trailers or footers, added by specific network protocols, that contain additional data about the packet.
+[2]

 ### Sniffed packet types

 #### Why we use packets?
 In Network do not use just one packet type but use multiple packet types to accommodate different types of data and optimize network performance.
-By using multiple packet types, the network can tailor packet handling and processing specifically to the needs of different types of data.[3]
+By using multiple packet types, the network can tailor packet handling and processing specifically to the needs of different types of data.
+[3]

 Another reason for using multiple packet types is to support various communication patterns, such as TCP vs UDP, single flow vs multiple flows, and different container networking technologies, such as those found in Windows and Linux.
 Futhermore security is also one of the reasons for using multiple packet types.
 Using multiple packet types in a network offers several benefits.

 #### Transmission Control Protocol (TCP)
 Transmission Control Protocol (TCP) is a foundational technology for the Internet, characterized as a connection-oriented protocol.
 It facilitates reliable data transmission between devices and applications across networks by ensuring data delivery is verified.
 TCP is preferred for its reliability in ensuring complete and accurate data transfer.
-However, this reliability comes with higher bandwidth consumption due to its extensive feedback and error-handling mechanisms.[4]
+However, this reliability comes with higher bandwidth consumption due to its extensive feedback and error-handling mechanisms.
+[4]

 TCP is used for loading web pages via HTTP (Hypertext Transfer Protocol) and HTTPS (HTTP Secure).
 Protocols such as SMTP (Simple Mail Transfer Protocol) for sending emails, POP (Post Office Protocol) and IMAP (Internet Message Access Protocol) for retrieving emails, rely on TCP to ensure messages are sent and received without errors.
 Also another protocols like FTP (File Transfer Protocol), SFTP (SSH File Transfer Protocol), SLL (Secure Sockets Layer), etc.